-Both these companies have a long history of making hearing aids.
+Both ReSound and Oticon have a long history of making hearing aids.
 You can trust each of them to be reliable and to produce a high-quality product.
 They do, however, have slightly different priorities.
 Oticon goes to great lengths to provide tons of customization options and lots of different kinds of hearing aids.
 This allows you to hand-pick the hearing aid that matches your needs exactly.

 On the other hand, ReSound strives to make its hearing aids both accessible and functional.
-There are many pieces of technology that can only be found in ReSound devices.
+There are many pieces of technology that can only be found in ReSound devices such as made-for-iPhone technology.
 Which company is right for you will depend on your specific needs.

-Let's take a closer look at some of the features each of these companies provides.
+ReSound hearing aids come in many different styles, from behind-the-ear styles to hearing aids that fit invisibly in the ear canal.
 Two pieces of technology that really make ReSound hearing aids stand out are Spatial Sense Technology and 360-degree sound.
-These together aim to mimic a more natural type of hearing.
+Together, these aim to mimic a more natural type of hearing.
 The 360-degree sound makes it possible to hear in all directions without turning your head.
-Spatial Sense Technology makes it easier to tell which direction sounds are coming from, like the human ear is normally able to distinguish.
+Spatial Sense Technology makes it easier to tell which direction sounds are coming from, as the human ear is normally able to distinguish.

 ReSound also has a vast library of different apps and accessories to enhance your hearing aid usage further.
 The accessories include microphones, streamers, and more.
 ReSound’s apps also allow you to track the hearing aid’s battery and change its volume, so you can make adjustments without seeing a specialist.
 The hearing aids are equipped with Bluetooth connectivity, which lets you stream the sounds of your TV or phone directly to the aid.

 Oticon generally has more options when choosing the style and model of your hearing aid.
-Oticon has all the same styles as ReSound, but with more model options as well, which increases your choices exponentially.
+Oticon hearing aids come in all the same styles as ReSound, but with more model options as well, which increases your choices exponentially.
 A huge aspect that sets Oticon apart is its commitment to catering to different needs.
-For example, there are hearing aids designed to diminish background noise or to help with profound hearing loss.
+For example, they offer hearing aids for tinnitus and hearing aids for severe hearing loss.